ADSCIAN/ssalib/README.md

 ## Hands-on with SSA

-SSA is a great time series decomposition technique typically used to explore a signal and separate its deterministic components (e.g., trend or seasonality) from noise [1,2].
+SSA is a time series decomposition technique typically used to explore a signal and separate its deterministic components (e.g., trend or seasonality) from noise [1,2].